Karvsky/BERT-NER-CoNLL2003-Classifier/README.md

 2. Language Sensitivity
 English: The model performs at its peak (~94% F1-score) because it uses the bert-base-cased English weights and English training labels.

 Polish: Performance is significantly lower.
-The model does not understand Polish grammar, especially word inflections (e.g., it may recognize "Gniezno" but fail on "Gniezna").
+The model does not understand Polish grammar, especially word inflections (e.g., it may recognize "Poznań" but fail on "Poznania").

 3. Comparison Examples
 Below are the real-world test cases used to verify the model's behavior: